By Meg Ryan and Sydney Kerelo

 If you’re looking to indulge your sweet tooth or satisfy your craving for something salty, look no further than these restaurants giving you the best of one or the best of both.

-Dive into a variety of savory dishes unlike your typical brunch fare, from two benedict options (one classic, one south-of-the-border inspired) to buffalo chicken and waffles and chili hash.
+Dive into a variety of savory dishes unlike your typical brunch fare, from three Benedict options (one classic, one south-of-the-border and one with crab) to buffalo chicken and waffles and a morning buddha bowl.
 Plus, there’s a long list of omelets and plenty of lunch-style options for your friends with a burger craving.
-126 E Main St., Newark • 266-6993

 Sweet dishes like caramel apple pancakes, buttermilk pancakes and sourdough French toast are sure to satisfy anyone’s sweet tooth.
 Drip Cafe has three locations in northern Delaware, but the Newark site is the only one with a separate brunch menu.

 Stop into this Rehoboth Beach treasure and discover what the long lines during the summer months are all about.
-Egg understands brunch inside and out, but make sure to dive into something sweet if you can.
+Egg understands brunch inside and out, and it does particularly well on the sweet side of the spectrum.
 Dishes like the Lemon Curd Crepes and Pumpkin Pie Praline French Toast are perfect sugar satisfiers.
-510 Rehoboth Ave., Rehoboth Beach • 227-EGGS

-Indulge at this beach restaurant with brunch dishes like the sweet Stuffed French Toast made with brioche, banana, peanut butter and local honey or Lobster and Avocado Toast on brioche with a boiled egg, tomato and sriracha.
-19730 Coastal Hwy., Rehoboth Beach • 226-2037
+Indulge at this beach restaurant with brunch dishes like the sweet Stuffed French Toast made with brioche, banana, peanut butter and local honey or the Lobster and Avocado Toast on brioche with a boiled egg, tomato and sriracha.

-When you’re looking for a bang for your buck when it comes to cocktails, look no further than these bloody mary bars.
+When you’re looking for a bang for your buck when it comes to cocktails, look no further than these Bloody Mary bars.

-This Wilmington oyster house boasts the city’s largest bloody mary bar featuring its house-made libations including pickle vodka and jalapeno tequila.
-You can also create your own mimosas.
-1707 Delaware Ave., Wilmington • 384-7310
+This Wilmington oyster house boasts the city’s largest Bloody Mary bar featuring its house-made libations including strawberry vodka and jalapeño tequila.

 Whether you’re planning a date or a group celebration, these eateries offer ideal settings for both.

-Grab your friends and head to this Newark establishment that has USB chargers at the bar, a fire pit and a standout brunch menu.
+Grab your friends and head to this Newark establishment for live music events, a fire pit and a standout brunch menu.
 With a breakfast-focused and lunch-focused brunch menu, Grain on Main will please even your pickiest friends.

-An intimate spot for Sunday brunch at the beach, the cafe’s menu is indulgent, with items like scones with mascarpone cheese, eggs benedict and lamb meatballs.
-59 Rehoboth Ave., Rehoboth Beach • 227-3674
+An intimate spot for Sunday brunch at the beach, the cafe’s menu is indulgent, with items like scones with mascarpone cheese, eggs Benedict and lamb burgers.

-This restaurant offers a Sunday brunch buffet which is perfect for any crowd.
+This restaurant offers a Sunday brunch buffet that is perfect for any crowd.
 The menu includes plenty of drink and cocktail offerings, plus breakfast food staples.

 Rather stay in your PJs all afternoon?
 These restaurants will help you bring the restaurant brunch experience home.

 Enjoy espresso drinks, drip coffee and a variety of breakfast items that are more than your typical egg sandwich.
-Think the Rise Up Burrito, Bangers and Mash and Beach Bowls.
-502 Rehoboth Ave., Rehoboth • 567-2588
+Think the Rise Up Burrito, the Happy Cow Burrito and breakfast bowls for brunching at home.

 When you’re looking for something sweet that comes in a baker’s dozen, check out Sandy Pony Donuts in Bethany Beach.
-This Maryland-born donut shop brings you more than glazed and sprinkles.
-Try bacon, cereal and coconut.
+This Maryland-born donut shop brings you more than glazed treats and sprinkles.
+Try bacon, cereal and coconut flavors, for instance.
 Reminder: this location is only open from May to September.
-115 Garfield Parkway, Unit 2, Bethany Beach • 301-775-2005